tasmota/docs/docs/Displays.md

 `:I`
 Initial register setup for the display controller. (`IC` marks that the controller is using command mode even with command parameters)
 All values are in hex.
 On SPI the first value is the command, then the number of arguments and the the arguments itself.
-`Bi7 7` on the number of arguments set indicate a wait of 150 ms. On I^2^C all hex values are sent to I^2^C.
+`Bit 7` on the number of arguments set indicate a wait of 150 ms. On I^2^C all hex values are sent to I^2^C.

 !!! example